Top 10 Must-Do’s at Disney Springs® in Orlando

 Orlando has become a magnet for celebrity chef-owned restaurants in recent years, and you’ll find more at Disney Springs than anywhere else in the destination.

-Current headliners include the farm-to-table freshness of Art Smith’s Homecomin’ Florida Kitchen, inventive fusions at Masaharu Morimoto’s Morimoto Asia, authentic tastes of Italy at Tony Mantuano’s Terralina Crafted Italian, a line of burgers and sandwiches from Guy Fieri at Planet Hollywood, and Fieri’s all-new Chicken Guy.
+Current headliners include the farm-to-table freshness of Art Smith’s Homecomin’ Florida Kitchen, inventive fusions at Masaharu Morimoto’s Morimoto Asia, a line of burgers and sandwiches from Guy Fieri at Planet Hollywood, and Fieri’s all-new Chicken Guy.
 And though world-famous Master Sommelier George Miliotes isn’t technically a celebrity chef, his Wine Bar George serves tasty fare in addition to an incredible selection of wine.

 What’s an amphicar, you ask?
 Pretty much what it sounds like: a cross between a car and a boat that can travel on land and sea.
 Fewer than 400 of these James Bond-esque conveyances still exist, but you can experience what it’s like to travel in one via Disney Springs’ Amphicar Tours, hosted by The Boathouse!